e-c-k-e-r/tortoise-tts/README.md

   - [x] LoRAs
   - [x] Web UI
     - [ ] Feature parity with [ai-voice-cloning](https://git.ecker.tech/mrq/ai-voice-cloning)
+      - Although I feel a lot of its features are the wrong way to go about it.
   - [ ] Additional samplers for the autoregressive model
   - [ ] Additional samplers for the diffusion model
   - [ ] BigVGAN in place of the original vocoder
   - [ ] XFormers / flash_attention_2 for the autoregressive model
+    - Beyond HF's internal implementation of handling alternative attention
+    - Both the AR and diffusion models also do their own attention...
   - [ ] Some vector embedding store to find the "best" utterance to pick
 - [ ] Documentation